prrao87/prrao87.github.io/content/posts/neo4j-python-1.md

 ORDER BY winesTasted DESC, tasterName LIMIT 5
 ```

-The result looks something like below.
+The result would look something like this:

 ```
 ╒════════════╤══════════════════════════╤═══════════╤══════════╕